-Compare system efficiency between Dynamatic® adjustable speed drives and Variable Frequency Drives
+Compare efficiency between Dynamatic Variable Speed Drives and Variable Frequency Drives

-In the mid ‘80’s it became a common practice in the electrical equipment industry to replace Eddy Current Drives with variable frequency drives (VFD’s).
+In the mid ‘80s it became common in the electrical equipment industry to replace Eddy Current Drives with variable frequency drives (VFDs).
 Whether or not variable frequency drives were any more capable or reliable in the application usually did not enter into the discussion.

-The problem is the fact that is there is much more to the story.
-The untold story is about system efficiency, the difference between the power put into a process and the power that is delivered to a load.
-VFD drive manufacturers typically gloss over this.
-After thorough testing across multiple applications, the results achieved are very different than stated by the VFD Companies.
+Most often, the single justification for VFD use was, and is, efficiency.
+VFD manufacturers claim their drives are 95% efficient and provide payback charts showing a rapid investment return.
+However, the untold story about system efficiency is the difference between the power put into a process and the power that is delivered to a load.
+VFD manufacturers typically gloss over this.
+After thorough testing across multiple applications, the results are very different than stated by the VFD manufacturers.

 Only Eddy Current Adjustable Speed Drives deliver TRUE efficiency

 Eddy Current Drives utilize a DC magnetic field to link two members, one on the input shaft and one on the output shaft.
 Increasing the DC Current to the coil increases the coupling of the two members thus delivering more torque to the load.
 A tachometer is used to control the velocity and torque.

 Eddy Current losses in efficiency are as follows:

 - AC Motor – Equal to nameplate rating as motor is running across the line.
 This is true for both power factor and efficiency.

 - DC Control – Typically 2% or less.

 - Slip – Reduction in speed is dissipated in the drum and rotor (the coupled members).
 It reduces efficiency in proportion to reduction in speed.